Lee Raymond: Career

 Raymond began working for Exxon in 1963.
 Raymond became a director of Exxon in 1984 and in 1987 he became the president of the company.
 In 1993, he became CEO succeeding Lawrence G. Rawl and held this post until 2005.
 He negotiated the merger with Mobil that became effective on January 1, 2000, and gave birth to the new ExxonMobil company.
 In 2003, when approaching the age of 65, the mandatory retirement age for executives at ExxonMobil, the board of directors requested him to stay in his position two more years, in order to prepare his succession, after the post-merger reorganisation period.
 On August 14, 2005, Raymond announced that he would retire at the end of 2005 as ExxonMobil's chairman and CEO, two years later than the usual mandatory retirement age of 65 for the company executives.
 ExxonMobil president Rex W. Tillerson succeeded Raymond on 1 January 2006.
 On April 14, 2006, it was reported that Raymond's retirement package was worth about $400 million, the largest in history for a U.S. public company.
 However, the majority of that sum consisted of retirement-independent salary, bonuses, stock options, and restricted stock awards from his final year and prior years that, while high, are not unprecedented among major American CEOs.
 Retirement-specific payments in accordance with the standard pension plan provided to all ExxonMobil employees totaled around $100 million, calculated based on his over forty years of service and his salary upon retirement.
 Raymond was also chair of the National Petroleum Council (NPC), when it was asked to produce a report on the future of oil supply and demand.

-Raymond was one of the most outspoken executives in the United States against regulation to curtail global warming.
-In the 1990s, Raymond claimed that the scientific evidence for climate change was “inconclusive” and that “the case for global warming is far from air tight.”
+He was one of the most outspoken executives in the United States against regulation to curtail global warming.
+In the 1990s, Raymond claimed that the scientific evidence for climate change was "inconclusive" and that "the case for global warming is far from air tight".

 After retiring from Exxon, Raymond was hired in 2005 as lead independent director for JPMorgan Chase.
-In 2020, amid pressure to remove Raymond from the board due to his history on climate change, JPMorgan Chase removed Raymond as lead independent director of JPMorgan Chase’s board.
+In 2020, amid pressure to remove Raymond from the board due to his history on climate change, JPMorgan Chase removed Raymond as lead independent director of JPMorgan Chase's board.